Man arrested over cemetery body part theft

 A man has been arrested for the theft of body parts from a Melbourne cemetery.

-Police say human remains were stolen from mausoleums at the Footscray General Cemetery on Geelong Rd in two separate incidents between January 27 and February 1.
+Police say human remains were stolen from mausoleums at the Footscray General Cemetery on Geelong Road, Yarraville, in separate incidents between January 27 and February 1.

-A 40-year-old Spotswood man has been arrested and it’s expected he will be charged with interfering with the corpse of a human being and criminal damage.
+A 40-year-old Spotswood man has been arrested.
+It is expected he will be charged with interfering with the corpse of a human being and criminal damage.

-Detectives searched a property in Mary St Footscray on Friday and uncovered what they believe to be the stolen human remains.
+Detectives searched a property in Mary Street, Footscray, on Friday and uncovered what they believe to be the stolen human remains.

-Police said detectives from the local unit in Maribyrnong have worked tirelessly to investigate the thefts, and their inquiries are ongoing.
+Police said detectives from the local unit in Maribyrnong had worked tirelessly to investigate the thefts.
+Their inquiries are ongoing.